Theophilanthropy: Origins and establishment

 The founder of Theophilanthropy was Jean-Baptiste Chemin-Dupontès (c.
-1760–c.
-1852), a bookseller and former theology student.
+1760), a bookseller and former theology student.
 A moderate supporter of the Revolution, Chemin was associated with Claude Fauchet, a proponent of a national Catholic church.
 Chemin authored several patriotic and moral pamphlets, including L'Alphabet républicain (The Republican Alphabet), a catechism for the Cult of the Supreme Being.

 In September 1796, Chemin published the Manuel des théoanthropophiles (Manual of the Theoanthropophiles), outlining a simple, domestic form of natural religion.
 The cult became a public movement through the efforts of Valentin Haüy, who organized its first services.
 Along with three other family men, Chemin and Haüy formed the cult's first steering committee.
-They renamed the movement "Theophilanthropy" for being more harmonious than "Theoanthropy."
+They renamed the movement "Theophilanthropy" for being more harmonious than "Theoanthropy".